SuJingyu111/CS611_Legend_Of_Valor/src/readme.txt

 - Class for lanes in World.
 Each lane is composed of cells.

 LaneFactory
-- Factory that creates lanes.
+- RandomFactory that creates lanes.

 LightningSpells
 - Class for lightning spells, inherits Spell